-All public water systems are required to take water samples and have them analyzed at certified laboratories.
+- Monitor: All public water systems are required to take water samples and have them analyzed at certified laboratories.
 We create sample schedules for each water system, and review results to ensure water quality.

-If a water supply is found to be unsafe, or if required samples are not taken, systems are required to notify their customers in a timely fashion.
+- Public Notice: If a water supply is found to be unsafe, or if required samples are not taken, systems are required to notify their customers in a timely fashion.
 We provide guidance, and ensure that the public notification happens as required.

 - Remove lead from drinking water: Water suppliers are required to test for lead, and to reduce lead corrosion if high levels are found

-We maintain contracts with industry organizations and professionals to provide wide-ranging services to the owners, operators, and managers of public water systems.
+- Provide outreach & training: We maintain contracts with industry organizations and professionals to provide wide-ranging services to the owners, operators, and managers of public water systems.

-We certify individuals that operate public water treatment and distribution system, to minimize potential risks to public health.
+- Certify drinking water operators: We certify individuals that operate public water treatment and distribution system, to minimize potential risks to public health.
 The program ensures that suppliers maintain a competent workforce through enforcement of continuing education and experience requirements for the operators of public water systems.